LambdaTest/documentation/docs/cypress-mochaawesome-report.md

 ---
 id: cypress-mochaawesome-report
-title: Consolidated Mochawesome Report for Cypress on HyperExecute
+title: Consolidated Mochaawesome Report for Cypress on HyperExecute
 hide_title: true
-sidebar_label: Cypress Mochawesome Report
+sidebar_label: Test Reports on HyperExecute
-description: Discover how to create MochaAwesome test reports for Cypress framework testing on LambdaTest and how to download these reports from the dashboard
+description: Learn how to generate mochaawesome test report for cypress framework testing on lambdatest and download the reports from the dashboard
 keywords:
     - cypress testing
     - cypress automation testing